 In the best of times, etiquette can give you the edge over your competition.
 In difficult times, manners will set you apart.
-There are any number of companies that can offer the same services and products as you.
+There are any number of companies that can offer the same services and products that do.
 The critical difference is ultimately how you make people feel when they do business with you.
-Manners are the missing link.
 Excellence in etiquette will send you over the top.

 So how do you create a culture of courtesy in business?